New American Airlines Business Class Seats Debuting In 2025

-I wanted to go over the details of these products, especially in light of all the new information that has emerged recently.
+I wanted to go over the details of these products, especially in light of all the new information that has emerged recently, including the delays with the products being introduced.
+We can now expect American’s new business class products to launch at some point in 2025.

 American’s new Flagship Suite business class seats

-As of late 2024, American Airlines will be installing new business class seats, which will be called Flagship Suites.
+As of 2025, American Airlines will be installing new business class seats, which will be called Flagship Suites.
 These seats will be installed on newly delivered Boeing 787-9 and newly delivered Airbus A321XLRs.
-Existing Boeing 777-300ERs will also be reconfigured with these seats, though the exact timeline remains to be seen.
+Existing Boeing 777-300ERs will also be reconfigured with these seats.

 Not only that, but American will also be installing a new premium economy product, with completely restyled cabins.
 However, nothing has been revealed about economy yet, other than that the seats will have new finishes.